yewstack/yew_router/examples/guide/chapters/04_render.md

 ```

 ### Note
-The derive functionality of `FromMatches` is relatively basic.
+The derive functionality of `FromCaptures` is relatively basic.
 It cannot handle `Option`s that you might want to populate based on optional matching sections (`()`).
-It is recommended that you implement `FromMatches` yourself for `Properties` structs that contain types that aren't automatically convertible from Strings.
+It is recommended that you implement `FromCaptures` yourself for `Properties` structs that contain types that aren't automatically convertible from Strings.